egehanyorulmaz/keep-it-simple-ai/README.md

 4. Seamless integration: User-friendly browser

 ## 2. Data
+We collected the open source data available in multiple levels of readability as defined by the "Common European Framework of Reference for Languages (CEFR)".
+Its important to understand the structure of this data, which has the same text rewritten in different levels of readability.
+From the source of these datasets, there are 6 levels in which the text is available, but we map it to 3 major levels defined by CEFR as C-B-A corresponding to Advanced-Intermediate-Beginner.

+### 2.1 For training our CEFR models
+We structured our dataset such that the each text (from a set of same text at 3 different readability levels) is treated as individual data point with labels in the set {C, B, A}.

+### 2.2 For fine tuning LLMs
+The aim of fine tuning is unidirectional where the model is to be trained to simplify ONLY.
+The data is structured such that from a set of same text at 3 readability levels, we create 3 data observations; the higher level text is treated as context and the lower level as target.
+The 3 generated subsamples pairs of context-target are 3-2, 3-1, and 2-1.

 ## 3. AI Model: Clasifier + Simplifier
 In the domain of language learning and content adaptation, the ability to classify and simplify texts according to language proficiency levels is essential.